 As the European Union contributes only less than 12% of worldwide emissions, its action will only marginally change the worldwide climate.
 This static vision of things can discourage even the best political intentions.
 Yet we believe that it is erroneous.
-If the 28 EU governments agreed on a high carbon pricing trajectory, they would need to apply it both to local products and to imports, thus creating a significant "carbon dividend."
-In this way, the European Union would have a powerful argument to convince its trading partners to follow the same path, thus creating a "climate club," to borrow an idea from Nobel Prize-winning economist William Nordhaus.
-Today, only the European Union is capable of putting this into action, for it is politically mature and of adequate size to succeed.
+If the 27 EU governments agreed on a high carbon pricing trajectory, they would need to apply it both to local products and to imports, thus creating a significant "carbon dividend."
+In this way, the European Union would have a powerful argument to convince its trading partners to follow the same path, thus creating a "climate club,"

+to borrow an idea from Nobel Prize-winning economist William Nordhaus.
+Today, only the European Union is capable of putting this into action, for it is politically mature and of an adequate size to succeed.

-This brief will examine how the European Union could change the world's carbon use by adopting a policy of carbon reduction based on price, without harming its economy, through complete and decentralized redistribution of the carbon dividend, which would make the environmental transition not only effective but also equitable.1
+This brief, originally published in January 2020 and updated in June 2020, will examine how the European Union could change the world's carbon use by adopting a policy of carbon reduction based on price.
+The aim is to do so without harming its economy, and through a complete and decentralized redistribution of the carbon dividend, which would make the environmental transition not only effective but also equitable1.

-It is accepted beyond any reasonable doubt that the increase of greenhouse gases (GHGs) in the atmosphere and, regarding CO_2 , in the oceans, is the main cause of the climate and environmental change happening today.
-These changes will accelerate in future decades due to the already-existing concentrations, and could have serious consequences in the coming decades and extremely serious ones for future generations if we do not quickly stabilize the quantity of GHGs in the atmosphere (mainly CO_2 , which has a long cycle).
-From this point of view, it is encouraging that per capita CO_2 emissions have been declining in the US and the EU for ten years, and have stabilized in China.
-But although the reversal of the trend is good news, we are still very far from the mark if we want to limit the increase in the global average temperature to less than 2°C. In this brief, we are mainly looking at reducing CO_2 emissions (the proposals for CO_2 can also apply to other GHGs such as methane).
+It is accepted beyond any reasonable doubt that the increase of greenhouse gases (GHGs) in the atmosphere and, regarding CO2, in the oceans, is the main cause of the climate and environmental change happening today.
+These changes will accelerate in future decades due to the already-existing concentrations, and could have serious consequences for future generations if we do not quickly stabilize the quantity of GHGs in the atmosphere (mainly CO2, which has a long cycle).
+From this point of view, it is encouraging that per capita CO2 emissions have been declining in the US and the EU for ten years, and have stabilized in China.
+But although the reversal of the trend is good news, we are still very far from the mark if we want to limit the increase in the global average temperature to less than 2°C. In this brief, we are mainly looking at reducing CO2 emissions (the proposals for CO2 can also apply to other GHGs such as methane).